jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 While browsing, you'll find:

-*  Node modules, which can be used on the server side.
+*  node modules, which can be used on the server side.
 *  packages that add commands for you to use in the command line.
 *  packages that can be used on the front end of websites.